-Now that Spring is well and truly here, we thought it might be time to include some outdoor activities.
+Now that Spring is well and truly here, we thought it might be time to include some more outdoor activities.
 Even if you don't have a garden, you could try some of these on or after a walk (obviously keeping 2 metres apart from anyone else who is outside exercising!)

 Walk and Seek.
 On your daily walk, collect a few items in a bucket - leaves, flowers, bark, rocks and then bring them home.
 Get some paper and glue out.
 What can you create with your findings?
 With some felt tips/crayons, that leaf might become an owl!
-Write a sentence or 2 about what you have made in your neatest handwriting!
+Write a sentence or 2 about what you have made.

-Make the Alphabet or Numbers to 10/20 Using leaves, trees, or other object of nature, can your child make and then take a picture of every letter in the alphabet?
-Or maybe just the ones necessary to create their name or the number of their house!
+Make the Alphabet or Numbers to 10/20 Using leaves, trees, or other object of nature, can you and your child make and then take a picture of every letter in the alphabet?
+Or maybe just the ones necessary to create your child's name or the number of your house!

-Adapted from ideas from 'The Ladybird's adventures' - click on the coloured lettering to access the links to their website)
+Adapted from ideas from 'The Ladybird's adventures')